critmcdonald/javascript-charts/01_html.md

 ## Do it

 * Launch TextWrangler of another code editor (not MSWord!)
-* copy and paste the code above into it.
+* Copy and paste the code above into it.
 * Save the file as mychart.html and put it on your desktop
 * Go into Chrome, go under File > Open and open the file.